 - Part of an assembly comprising all the electrical and mechanical elements that contribute to the fulfilment of the same function

 - The distribution switchboard includes an incoming functional unit and one or more functional units for outgoing circuits, depending on the operating requirements of the installation

-- Forms (see Fig. E33)
+(see Fig. E36)